xabbu42/Master/arbeit.md

 TODO:

-* replace loop with cycle, add explanation and ref to @yu2017
 * use consistent and correct graph theoretic terms to talk about trees (branches paths etc)
 * consistent numbering and handling of lists (is it worth the noise?)